 ESSMA Safety & Security Workshop: Find out more about the Allianz Arena, the hosting venue

-Secure your place for the Safety & Security Workshop
+Register for the Safety & Security Workshop to discover the Allianz Arena yourself!

 On 29 and 30 March ESSMA organises its first live event of 2022.
 During the Safety & Security Workshop we’ll handle post-Covid issues such as pyrotechnics, pitch invasions and crowd management.
 Furthermore, participants will get a look behind the scenes of the Allianz Arena during a stadium tour on day one of the workshop.